mylonasc/starter-academic/content/publication/abdallah-2018-fault/index.md

 ---
-title: "Deep unsupervised learning for condition monitoring and prediction of high dimensional data with application on windfarm SCADA data"
+title: "Fault diagnosis of wind turbine structures using decision tree learning algorithms with big data"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here